 The following paid content is produced by Ingles Markets

-I’m Chris Bainbridge, inviting you to take a ride with me.
-This is an amazing place to find adventure in all shapes and sizes.
-Ingles has sent me on a mission to bring you the very best of what our beautiful home has to offer – food, fun, nature, music, and more – all affordable, and all out of the ordinary.
+I’m Chris Bainbridge… and I love the Carolinas.
+This is an amazing place to find adventure in all shapes and sizes – even in our changing world.
+Ingles has sent me on a mission to bring you the very best of what our beautiful home has to offer – food, fun, nature music, and more… all affordable, and all out of the ordinary.
 This is The Ingles Open Road.

 CHRIS: Welcome to Greenville.
 Today I have my adventure buddy Cate leading the way as we explore 3 floors of fun and learning – right here at The Children’s Museum of the Upstate.